-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your provider, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: Emergency/Post stabilization services, urgently needed services, individual sessions for mental health and psychiatry specialty services, and nutritional consultation. - You have the option of getting these services through an in-person visit or by telehealth (virtual care).
+- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment

+Certain telehealth services, including: Emergency/Post stabilization services, urgently needed services, individual sessions for mental health and psychiatry specialty services, and nutritional consultation.

+- You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider or the plan approved virtual care services provider. - MVP virtual care services through Gia are available at no cost-share for most members.
-In-person visits and referrals are subject to cost-share per plan. - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home (office visit copayment may apply) - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke regardless of your location (office visit copayment may apply) - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location
+In-person visits and referrals are subject to cost-share per plan. - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location